best-tufts/intro_to_single_cell_rnaseq/docs/intro_to_single_cell_rnaseq/01_setup.md

 !!! example "Prerequisites"
     - [Request an account](http://research.uit.tufts.edu/) on the Tufts HPC Cluster
-        - Note if you signed up for the Introduction to Single-Cell RNA-Seq workshop this will have been already taken care of for you!
+        - Note if you signed up for the Introduction to Single-Cell RNA-Seq workshop this will have been done for you.
     - Connect to the [VPN](https://access.tufts.edu/vpn) if off campus